 Check-in for your Disney Cruise 30 days before

-Check-in for your Disney Cruise starts 30 days before your cruise.
+Check-in for your Disney Cruise starts as early as 40 days before the start of your cruise.
+This is depend solely on your Castaway Club status.
+Pearl and Concierge can check in 40 days beforehand.
+Platinum at 38 days.
+Gold at 35 days.
+Silver at 33 days.
+And first time sailors at 30 days.
 If you’re hoping to get an early Port Arrival Time, you’ll want to check in as soon as that window opens, which is 12am EST. You can learn all about the check in process on Disney Cruise Line here.

-Choose an early Port Arrival Time if possible
+Choose the best Port Arrival Time for YOU

 If you’re taking the Disney Cruise Line bus from a Walt Disney World Resort or airport, you can just choose the earliest time you see available.
 When you arrive at port with the Disney Cruise Line bus is when they allow you to start checking in.
 So you’re not held to the same time restrictions as those arriving by other means.